StefH/mcpservers/README.md

 ﻿# MCP Servers
-A collection of MCP (Model Context Protocol) servers as dotnet tools
+A collection of MCP (Model Context Protocol) servers (and client) as dotnet tools.

 ## 💻 dotnet tool `servers`